Causes of Soil Erosion

 Although soil erosion is a natural occurrence on all land, there are certain factors that call accelerate erosion making it more noticeable and problematic.
 While there are many different factors that can cause soil erosion, most can be broken down into two main categories:

-Erosion by Water - Factors & Causes of Soil Erosion
+Erosion by Water - Factors and Causes of Soil Erosion

 - Rainfall Intensity and Runoff: The impact of raindrops will break up the soil and water build-up will create runoff, taking sediment with it.